Oh, and I’ve taken a job as Chief Communications Officer for a rapidly-growing artificial intelligence firm.

 Interestingly, I’m finding that rather than crowding out my creative work, my “day job” fuels it.
 Apparently, that’s not so uncommon.

 The Tides of Mind, by David Gelernter

 I picked this one up at the Harvard bookstore on a recent trip to Boston.
 It’s an examination of human consciousness from a computer scientist’s point of view.
 It draws heavily (and beautifully) on perspectives from the greats of World Literature, and I find it soothing to read in the bath.

 Player Piano, by Kurt Vonnegut

 I adore Kurt Vonnegut so much that I’m willing to overlook the blatant sexism in this novel (it was first published in 1952).
 It’s a fascinating vision of what the world might look like if it were run entirely by machines.
 As you can see, the relationship between digital and analog has preoccupied me lately.

 One of the most engrossing non-fiction books I’ve read, The Motivation Myth is about how success creates motivation, as opposed to it being the other way around.
 It’s packed with useful advice about how to achieve small daily successes in order to live a life of passion and determination.
 My only beef with it is that it seems to encourage workaholism.

 What I’m Listening To

-This page was last updated on January 31st, 2018.
+This page was last updated on July 6th, 2018.

-PPS: This page contains Amazon affiliate links, which means that if you buy a book after navigating to it from here, I’ll get a small commission.
+PPS: This page contains Amazon affiliate links, which means that if you buy a book after navigating to it from here, I’ll get a very small commission.